NWT Species Infobase

 - Vagrant: Species occurring infrequently and unpredictably in the NWT.
 These species are outside their usual range.
 Changes in the number of vagrant species may be a good indicator of general ecosystem or climatic change.

-- Presence Expected: Species not yet recorded in the NWT, but are expected to be present due to presence in adjacent jurisdiction(s), presence of appropriate habitat in the NWT, or other evidence.
+- Presence Expected: Species not yet recorded in the NWT, but that are expected to be present due to presence in adjacent jurisdiction(s), presence of appropriate habitat in the NWT, or other evidence.

 What are S-Ranks?